openstack-infra/zuul/doc/source/admin/drivers/github.rst

       Enable or disable ssl verification for GitHub Enterprise.
 This is useful for a connection to a test installation.

+   .. attr:: rate_limit_logging
+      :default: true

+      Enable or disable GitHub rate limit logging.
+If rate limiting is disabled in GitHub Enterprise this can save some network round trip times.

 Trigger Configuration
 ---------------------
 GitHub webhook events can be configured as triggers.